Welcome to Manassas National Battlefield Park

 Unlike many other Civil War battlefields, Manassas National Battlefield Park was designated as a national park later in history and contains relatively few commemorative monuments.
 This distinction provides visitors with a unique opportunity to explore the complex relationship between Civil War history, political action, and commemoration.
 The park's well-preserved vistas and unspoiled views offer a rare glimpse into the past, allowing for a deep appreciation and interpretation of history.

-During the First Battle of Manassas, curious spectators, including congressmen, traveled from Washington in carriages, bringing picnic baskets to watch the conflict.
-This scene reflected the nation's early, romanticized expectations of war.
-In stark contrast, the Battle of Second Manassas saw civilians fleeing the area as the devastation unfolded.
-The Confederate victory in 1862, just 13 months after the First Manassas, marked the peak of their power.
-This second Union defeat culminated in Robert E. Lee's bold Northern Virginia Campaign, shifting the war's focus from Richmond to the outskirts of Washington, D.C., and paving the way for Lee's first invasion of the North.
+During the First Battle of Bull Run, a.k.a Manassas, fought on July 21, 1861, curious spectators, (including congressmen) traveled from Washington, D.C., bringing picnic baskets to watch the conflict.
+This reflected the nation's romanticized expectations of war, as the American Civil War’s first major battle unfolded.
+In contrast, the Second Battle Bull Run from August 28 to August 30, 1862, saw civilians flee as the devastation unfolded.
+The victory in 1862, just 13 months after First Manassas, marked the peak of the Confederacy’s power.
+The Union defeat culminated in Robert E. Lee's bold Northern Virginia Campaign, shifting the war's focus from Richmond to the outskirts of Washington, D.C., and paving the way for Lee's first invasion of the North - and the Emancipation Proclamation.

 first manassas.jpg

-Today, Manassas National Battlefield Park stands as a place of commemoration and solemnity.
-It protects the battlefield landscape, historic structures, museum collections, and archaeological resources that provide tangible links to the events of the First and Second Manassas battles.
+Today, Manassas stands as a place of commemoration and solemnity.
+It protects the battlefield landscape, historic structures, museum collections, and archaeological resources that provide tangible links to the events of the First and Second Manassas.
 These elements serve as a physical record of the people who experienced the Civil War firsthand.
-The park's commitment to preserving its natural resources and addressing the challenges of urban sprawl offers valuable environmental education experiences related to national park preservation.
+The park's commitment to preserving its natural resources also offers valuable environmental education experiences.

 Excerpts paraphrased from Foundation Document Overview, Manassas National Battlefield Park, Virginia